halonsoluis/Marvel/README.md

 MVC was used in previous iteration of the app.
 Nevertheless, I have come to appreaciate MVVM over it.
 VIPER has a lot to offer but for the size of this project and at this point, better not to go for a strict approach.

 Hence, for current project, learnings from the three of them were applied.
-I have noticed that I have a preference for compositional architecture and evolutionary design. :)
+I have noticed that I have a preference for compositional architecture and evolutionary design.

-Basically, the UI interacts with the rest of the app by producing calls to an API provided by the viewModel and listening for changesm.
+Basically, the UI interacts with the rest of the app by producing calls to an API provided by the viewModel and listening for changes.
 In the case of using **Combine** or **RxSwift** the exposed callback will not be needed, given that `items` is observable

 ```swift
 protocol FeedDataProvider {